Zichqec/flakes_of_fancy/readme.txt

 Winter has come to your desktop!
 Watch the flakes fall, see the snow pile up, maybe make some snowballs... what a wonderful wintery time!

 To make a snowball, stroke back and forth (or scroll with the mouse wheel) on top of a snow drift.
-Stack a few of them together, and you might just make a friend...
+Stack a few of them together, and have a magical time~

 Note: this ghost is very intense to run on higher snow settings.
 It's recommended not to go above the "medium" setting unless you have a powerful computer (and maybe not even then!
 This ghost will eat your CPU alive...)